rtbrick/bngblaster/docs/streams.md

 optional VLAN offloading.

-The measured `rx-delay-nsec-min/max` depends also on the actual test environment and maximum host send delay.
+The measured `rx-delay-nsec-min/max` depends also on the actual test environment and maximum host IO delay.

 ## Start/Stop Session Stream Information